 - Season both sides of your steaks generously with cracked salt and pepper.

-- Put a tablespoon of olive oil, a tablespoon of butter, and any aromatics into a gallon-sized freezer bag or vacuum bag.
+- Put a tablespoon of butter and any aromatics into a gallon-sized freezer bag or vacuum bag.

 - We generally put 1-2 sprigs of thyme and/or rosemary, and two cloves of crushed garlic per bag.

 - Place no more than two steaks in a single freezer or vacuum bag.
 Orient these side by side with the aromatics in between them.
 Do not stack the steaks.

 - If using a vacuum bag, seal it up using the vacuum tool you have available.
 If using a zip lock bag, use the water displacement method to remove the air from the bag as you insert it into the water bath.

 - If your steaks begin to float to the surface, you may need to weigh them down somehow.
 We sometimes put a wooden spoon on the bag to help keep it submerged.
 Likewise, we always keep the zipper portion of the bags above the water line out of an abundance of caution.